top of page

 WCA is setting out the case for wind and solar farms in general and addressing some of the myths surrounding this proposal.

-There are currently three planning applications for solar farms in Wiltshire, with a potential generating capacity of 150MW (50MW each), which would increase Wiltshire’s solar PV capacity by 25% and power over 45,000 homes.
-This will make a major contribution to helping achieve Wiltshire’s net zero carbon targets.
-The sites will also result in significant net biodiversity gain, which is also critical to local environmental goals.
+There are several planning applications for solar farms in Wiltshire, which will make a major contribution to helping achieve Wiltshire’s net zero carbon targets.
+The sites will also result in significant biodiversity net gain, which is also critical to local environmental goals.

 We would like to encourage our members to respond to Wiltshire Council Planning in support of these applications.
-This is a very simple online process, and deadlines are soon for two of the applications.
+This is a very simple online process.

 Some people may have reservations about solar farms, so you may like to consider the following points: